pacostas/kube-service-bindings-examples/README.md

 1. After completing your registration, you get redirected to the initial page.
 Click on “Launch your Developer Sandbox for Red Hat Openshift”
 1. Log in with your previously created Red Hat account
 1. Fill the form with your personal information and click submit
-1. Confirm your mobile phone number via text (don't forget to click on the Send Code button after filling you phone number)
+1. Confirm your mobile phone number via text (don't forget to click on the Send Code button after filling your phone number)
 1. Click on the “Start using your sandbox” button and your sandbox will start immediately!

-More information about the Developer Sandbox on its resources and pre installed software are available [here](https://developers.redhat.com/developer-sandbox).
+More information about the Developer Sandbox on its resources and pre-installed software is available [here](https://developers.redhat.com/developer-sandbox).

-## Setup an OpenShift cluster locally on you pc.
+## Setup an OpenShift cluster locally on your pc.

-Visit below url and click on Install `OpenShift on your laptop` button to start the installation guide:
+Visit below URL and click on Install `OpenShift on your laptop` button to start the installation guide:

 - https://developers.redhat.com/products/openshift-local/overview

-As described on the above guide, in order to install the OpenShift locally you have to download Openshift and add it to your PATH environment.
+As described in the above guide, in order to install the OpenShift locally you have to download Openshift and add it to your PATH environment.

 ## Install OpenShift CLI (OC)

-You can find istructions on how to install OpenShift CLI on below url:
+You can find instructions on how to install OpenShift CLI on below url:

 - https://docs.openshift.com/container-platform/latest/openshift_cli/getting-started-cli.html

 ## Login to OpenShift with CLI

-Visit OpenShift cluster and on upper right corner, click to expand your username.
+Visit OpenShift cluster and in upper right corner, click to expand your username.
 A dropdown will appear and by clicking on Copy login command you will be transferred to another page -> Display Token, copy the command looking similar to the below one and execute it on your terminal.

 ```
 oc login --token=sha256~aaaaaaaa-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa --server=https://your.oc.instance.url:6443